Mary, mother of Jesus: After the Ascension of Jesus

 In Acts 1:12–26, especially verse 14, Mary is the only one other than the eleven apostles to be mentioned by name who abode in the upper room, when they returned from Mount Olivet.
 Her presence with the apostles during the Pentecost is not explicit, although it has been held as a fact by Christian tradition.

 From this time, she disappears from the biblical accounts, although it is held by Catholics that she is again portrayed as the heavenly woman in the Book of Revelation.

 Her death is not recorded in the scriptures, but Orthodox tradition, tolerated also by Catholics, has her first dying a natural death, known as the Dormition of Mary, and then, soon after, her body itself also being assumed (taken bodily) into Heaven.
-Belief in the corporeal assumption of Mary is a dogma of the Catholic Church, in the Latin and Eastern Catholic Churches alike, and is believed as well by the Eastern Orthodox Church, the Oriental Orthodox Church, and parts of the Anglican Communion and Continuing Anglican movement.
+Belief in the corporeal assumption of Mary is a dogma of the Catholic Church, in the Latin and Eastern Catholic Churches alike, and is believed as well by the Eastern Orthodox Church, the Oriental Orthodox Churches, and parts of the Anglican Communion and Continuing Anglican movement.

-Later writings
+Apocryphal accounts and later writings

-According to the apocryphal Gospel of James, Mary was the daughter of Joachim and Anne.
+Some apocryphal texts add further narrative elements to the story of Mary, although scholars generally consider such texts to be historically mainly unreliable.
+According to the Gospel of James, Mary was the daughter of Joachim and Anne.
 Before Mary's conception, Anne had been barren and was far advanced in years.
 Mary was given to service as a consecrated virgin in the Temple in Jerusalem when she was three years old.
-This was in spite of the patent impossibility of its premise that a girl could be kept in the Temple of Jerusalem along with some companions.

-Some unproven apocryphal accounts, such as the apocryphal Gospel of James, state that at the time of her betrothal to Joseph, Mary was 12–14 years old and suggests she was 16 during her pregnancy.
-Her age during her pregnancy has varied up to 17 in apocryphal sources.
-In a large part, apocryphal texts are historically unreliable.
-According to ancient Jewish custom, Mary technically could have been betrothed at about 12, but some scholars hold the view that in Judea it typically happened later.
+This event is commemorated by some Christian churches as a liturgical feast, the Presentation of Mary, even though its premise conflicts with common understandings of Jewish culture and temple customs.
+The Gospel of James also states that Mary was 12–14 years old at the time of her betrothal to Joseph, and that she was 16 during her pregnancy, according to most manuscripts.
+According to ancient Jewish custom, Mary could have been betrothed at 12, but some scholars hold the view that in Judea betrothal typically happened later.
+The text underlines that the relationship between Mary and Joseph was a non-sexual social arrangement, and that Mary was dedicated to God.
+It emphasizes holiness of Mary and the virginal nature of her pregnancy.

-Hyppolitus of Thebes says that Mary lived for 11 years after the death of her son Jesus, dying in 41 AD.
+Although the canonical gospels contain no account of Mary's life after the resurrection, texts written centuries later provide some embellishment.
+The origin and authenticity of these details are unknown.
 The earliest extant biographical writing on Mary is Life of the Virgin, attributed to the 7th-century saint Maximus the Confessor, which portrays her as a key element of the early Christian Church after the death of Jesus.
+Hyppolitus of Thebes, writing in the 7th or 8th century, says that Mary lived for 11 years after the death of her son, dying in 41 AD.